Short Stature in Children

 Other laboratory tests are done to look for other causes of poor growth (such as thyroid, blood, kidney, inflammatory disorders, and immune disorders).
 Genetic testing may be done if doctors suspect the child has a specific syndrome (such as Turner syndrome).

-If children have no other cause of poor growth and their growth factor levels are low, doctors may do a stimulation test.
+If children have no other cause of poor growth and their growth factor levels are low, doctors typically do a stimulation test.
 The stimulation test involves giving drugs that stimulate growth hormone production, then measuring growth hormone levels over several hours.

 Children are given injections of synthetic growth hormone.
 The hormones are given until children reach an acceptable height or until children do not grow more than 1 inch (about 2.5 centimeters) in a year.
 During the first year of treatment, children may grow up to 4 to 5 inches (10 to 12 centimeters), but individual responses vary.
 Children do not usually have side effects from growth hormone therapy, but some children develop idiopathic intracranial hypertension (pseudotumor cerebri), slipped capital femoral epiphysis, and mild swelling of the limbs that usually resolves quickly (peripheral edema).